Circuit locality from relativistic locality in scalar field mediated entanglement: Quantum field, quantum controlled sources

 Therefore, to study the subsystem locality of the full evolution $\hat U$, we need to study the behaviour of in-branch field evolution operator $\hat U^{rs}_\phi$.
 In \ref{app:quantum-classical}, we show that we can write them as

 (cf. equation \eqref{U-phi-cross-physical-compact}), where $\hat H_0$ is the free Hamiltonian of the field and $\Omega^{rs}(t_1,t_2)$ is a pure imaginary number.
 This is almost of the form \eqref{U_splits}; the main problem is the $e^{\Omega_2^{rs}}$ term.
-Therefore the unitary evolution of the full system can be written in subsystem local form---\textit{provided} that the phase $\Omega^{rs}(t_1,t_2)$ vanishes.
+Therefore the unitary evolution of the full system can be written in field mediation form---\textit{provided} that the phase $\Omega^{rs}(t_1,t_2)$ vanishes.

 In \ref{sec:two_classical_source}, we identify such a sufficient condition: $\Omega^{rs}(t_1,t_2)$ vanishes whenever the support of the expectation values $\rho_A^r$ and $\rho_B^s$ of the charge densities $\hat \rho_A$ and $\hat \rho_B$ are spacelike separated in all branches.
 This is because the phase $\Omega^{rs}(t_1,t_2)$ may be written as